Balal: State Government Offices

-Balal Grama Panchayath

 Transportation

 This village is connected to Karnataka state through Panathur.
 Its nearest town is Vellarikundu.
 There is a 20-km road from Panathur to Sullia in Karnataka from where Bangalore and Mysore can be easily accessed.
 Locations in Kerala can be accessed by driving towards the western side.
 The nearest railway station is Kanhangad on Shoranur-Mangalore Section under Southern railway.
 The nearest airports are Kannur in the south and Mangalore in the north.